 Our jewelry - whether vintage or made from silverware or hardware - is designed to last a lifetime with proper care.
 While each piece is unique, there are a few common basics for taking care of these soon-to-be family treasures.

-One of the best things about silverware jewelry is that silverware, unlike sterling or traditional silver jewelry, is designed to be used on a daily basis.
+One of the best things about silver and silverware jewelry is the durability and lasting shine of sterling - whether solid or plated.
 It will take a beating and keep looking great.
 In fact, the more you wear your jewelry, likely the shinier it will stay.

 If you do feel you need to give your jewelry a quick shine, we recommend using a dry silver cloth.
 These can be found at most home and kitchen stores, and just a few seconds of buffing will give your piece a nice glow.
-For a deeper cleaning, use a basic (not gel) toothpaste with baking soda, then rinse.
-You can also create a paste of baking soda and water to give your piece a brighter shine.
+For a deeper cleaning, create a paste of baking soda and water to give your piece a brighter shine.
 Just rub it gently over the tarnished areas, rinse well and dry thoroughly.

-We do not suggest that you use jewelry cleaning dips for three very important reasons.
+We urge you to avoid jewelry cleaning dips for three very important reasons.
 First, if you dip unevenly or inconsistently, lines develop on your jewelry where the dip stopped, and these can be very difficult to remove later.
 Second, dips tend to give a bright, consistent shine across the entire piece.
 Silverware (and our jewelry) should have darker and lighter areas.
 The darker patina in the pits and crevices of the handle give it visual relief and are part of the design.
 Finally, many commercial dips can create microscopic abrasions and pits in your silver, which can damage the piece over time.

 Caring for vintage jewelry